fryylord/webAPI-module4/README.md

 ## Solution for Module 4 Challenge

 This site has been created as an interactive quiz to test the knowledge of the participant and give a score based on the performance.
 A penalty is assesed for incorrect answers, subtracting from the time based score.
-After completion, the participant can enter their initials to log their score, as well as view previous scores and their rankings.
+After completion, the participant can enter their initials to log their score, as well as view previous scores.

 ![](./assets/images/Screenshot.jpg)
 [Link to Page](https://fryylord.github.io/webAPI-module4/)